Jiachen Hu

 My name is Jiachen Hu (胡家琛), now working as an algorithm developer at ByteDance.
 I graduated from Peking University and received the PhD degree in 2025, where I am fortunate to be advised by Professor Liwei Wang, and spend wonderful times working with Chi Jin and Lihong Li remotely for past years.
 Before becoming a PhD candidate, I obtained my B.S. from Turing Class, Peking University.

 I have broad interests in sample efficient reinforcement learning and online learning, especially the application-driven problems.
-In the past few years, my researches focused on statistically efficient bandits (e.g., multi-armed bandits, linear bandits), online exploration in structured MDPs/POMDPs, and understanding sim-to-real transfer.
+In the past few years, my researches focused on statistically efficient bandits (e.g., multi-armed bandits, linear bandits), online exploration in structured MDPs/POMDPs, and AI methods for mathematics.
 Please feel free to contact me if you are interested in my researches or having a chat with me!

 Contact: nickh at pku.edu.cn